 - If a false ceiling has already been installed, complete all piping and wiring work inside the ceiling before hooking-up the indoor unit. - Secure the indoor unit using the nuts, flat washers and spring washers.
 (These nuts and washers are supplied, 4 pieces each).

-Adjusting the space between indoor units and false ceiling opening side of the opening of the ceiling lower side of the unit
+Adjusting the space between indoor units and false ceiling opening

-- Adjust the indoor unit to the correct position while checking with the pattern for installation.
+Adjust the indoor unit to the correct position while checking with the pattern for installation.